cmu-sei/Polar/dev-container/README.md

 **Compatibility:**

 The use of Nix Flakes makes this environment easily compatible with VSCode Dev Containers, ensuring a seamless developer experience across different machines and setups.

+**Efficiency:**
+The Nix-based environment is lightweight and efficient, by only installing the necessary dependencies for the build process, reducing the overall size and complexity of the build environment and speeding up the build process.